csmart/ansible-role-virt-infra/README.md

 helpful.

 It might be best if the inventories are split into multiple files for ease of management, under an _inventory_ directory or such.
+I suggest a common _kvmhost.yml_ then separate inventory files for each group of guests, e.g.
+_openstack.yml_.
+When running ansible, you include the whole directory as the inventory source.

 The inventory used with this role must include a hostgroup called _kvmhost_ and other hostgroups for guests.